-Excellent counselors are in high demand in the state of Alaska; according to the Alaska Department of Labor and Workforce Development, the industry is expected to grow 25.3 percent through the year 2020.
+Excellent counselors are in high demand in the state of Alaska; according to the Alaska Department of Labor and Workforce Development, the substance abuse, mental health, and behavioral disorder counseling sector is expected to grow by about 10% through 2030.
 Those who are interested in becoming a counselor in Alaska must meet certain requirements set forth by laws and regulations within the state.
 These requirements are present to ensure that counselors are adequately qualified to treat patients of all kinds.

-Education Requirements for Becoming a Counselor in Alaska
+Education Requirements to Become a Counselor in Alaska

 To become a counselor in Alaska, you will need to obtain at least a Master’s degree in counseling or a very closely related field.
 The program you graduate from should be accredited by a national or regional accrediting agency.
 Programs that are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) are recommended.

 The law requires that students obtain at least 60 units of counseling through their coursework; those who have a master’s degree in another field can complete a post-master’s counseling program provided that it meets the guidelines set forth by the state.
 Alaska offers up 3 accredited counseling schools to choose from.

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|